 TeamViewer offers a free 14-day trial of its business plans in addition to its permanently free non-commercial software.
 To learn more about the plans and add-ons, check out our dedicated TeamViewer pricing page.

-Unlike TeamViewer, LogMeIn Pro keeps all the features exactly the same across all three of its plans.
+Unlike TeamViewer, Pro by GoTo keeps all the features exactly the same across all three of its plans.
 These features are remote access, remote printing, multi-monitor display ability, and 1TB of file storage.
-LogMeIn includes unlimited users across all plans, which also include the same phone-based tech support.
+Pro includes unlimited users across all plans, which also include the same phone-based tech support.

 So what differentiates the plans?
 The number of devices that are allowed to be managed under each plan, and how many free password manager licenses are bundled in.